eProsima/Integration-Service-docs/docs/examples.rst

         keysData->SetByteValue(temp % 256, 1);
     }

-Static versions (configuration file and library) are included to ease comparation with their dynamic counterpart, but the example will focus on the dynamic versions.
+Static versions (configuration file and library) are included to ease comparison with their dynamic counterpart, but the example will focus on the dynamic versions.

 **Preparation**